udexon/Metashellet/Beyond_Rosetta.md

 - Phos Metashellet can be used to [___simplify ANY programming language___](https://github.com/udexon/Metashellet/blob/master/README.md#simplifying-any-programming-language).

-Metashellet can be implemented in any programming language starting from a mere 20 lines of code of the host programming language (link to Phos example ....).
-Based on a simplified implementation of Forth, Phos Metashellet retains the following Forth features:
+Metashellet can be implemented in any programming language starting from a mere 20 lines of code of the host programming language [(demos)](https://github.com/udexon/Metashellet/blob/master/README.md#phos-metashellet-for-php-and-javascript).

+Based on a simplified implementation of Forth, Phos Metashellet retains the following Forth features of a stack machine shell:
 - reading inputs from stack and writing outputs to stack
 - branch
 - colon definition words (aliases)